 The most influential organisations were American imports, including Youth With a Mission, which came in 1967.
 Christian Advance Ministries, which included Anglicans, Catholics and Pentecostals, held large summer conferences from 1972, but was eventually replaced by separate denominational bodies.

 By the 21st century the charismatic movement had declined.
-However, some Pentecostal denominations (notably Destiny Church) are very successful.
-The largest congregations in New Zealand today are so-called ‘mega churches’ – either charismatic churches in mainstream denominations or branches of Pentecostal churches.
-Some of these churches, including Life Church in Auckland, Arise Church in Wellington and Grave Vineyard in Christchurch, have congregations of up to 5,000 people.
+However, some Pentecostal denominations (notably Destiny Church) were very successful.
+The largest congregations in New Zealand were so-called ‘mega churches’ – either charismatic churches in mainstream denominations or branches of Pentecostal churches.
+Some of these churches, including Life Church in Auckland, Arise Church in Wellington and Grave Vineyard in Christchurch, had congregations of up to 5,000 people.